 - a.
 Indicate a condition exceeding design limits; or - b.
-Result in a hazard(s) to persons, property, or the environment.
+Result in a hazard to persons, property, or the environment [Title 49 CFR §192.803].

-For example, a leaking gas pipe is a malfunction of the pipe (it is not supposed to leak) and can result in a hazard to persons and property.
+For example, a leaking gas pipe is a malfunction of the pipe and can result in a hazard to persons and property.